 2. Mink Campers

-Mink Campers is unique for so many reasons.
-The cozy teardrop trailer definitely stands out from the rest – which is why we rented it on our trip to Iceland!
+Mink Campers is a unique company for so many reasons.
+The cozy teardrop trailer definitely stands out from the rest - which is why we rented it on our trip to Iceland!
 It comes equipped with everything you need for a worry-free adventure.
-Trek along with a 4×4 vehicle and the detachable trailer behind you.
+Trek along with a 4x4 vehicle and the detachable trailer behind you.
 They offer both automatic and manual transmission vehicles rented through Avis.
-Everything is included in the cost, (blankets, WiFi, stove, etc), so it takes the guesswork out of pricing.
+Everything is included in the cost (blankets, WiFi, stove, etc), so it takes the guesswork out of pricing.
 The back pops open and turns into a kitchen, so you can cook easily wherever you end up.
+Renting a campervan in Iceland should be a fun experience, and Mink made that possible.
 We were really happy with the convenience and comfort of the Mink.

-Prices: You can rent the trailer for $150 /day, price increases with rental of a 4×4 vehicle to tow it.
+Prices: You can rent the trailer for $150 /day, price increases with rental of a 4x4 vehicle to tow it.
 The manual transmission is less expensive.

 3. KuKu Campers

 Without question, KuKu is the quirkiest camper rental company around.
 We loved seeing the unique spray-painted designs.
-KuKu offers some 4×4 options, as well as automatic transmissions if you can’t drive stick.
+KuKu offers some 4x4 options, as well as automatic transmissions if you can't drive stick.
 KuKu is open year-round, and the vans are equipped with studded tires during the winter.
-Extra drivers are included, so you can take turns navigating.
+Extra drivers are included, so you can take turns navigating the road.